heartandhandstraining/heartandhandstraining.github.io/_posts/2020-09-13-Thanking-God.md

 I love being able to listen to it in addition to reading it.
 I fell asleep listening last night and listeded again this morning when I awoke.

 I need to review the associated scriptures, especially the referenced prophecies.
-This is important for solidifying my knowledge as well as being abel to discuss it with others.
+This is important for solidifying my knowledge as well as being able to discuss it with others.